 Short grain calrose or sushi rice, whole milk (measure out 7 cups at the beginning, it is easy to lose count!) and my preferred rosewater (Golchin) have been used in this recipe.
 Shir Berenj is creamier with whole milk, but 2% milk works fine for a lighter version.
 The rice is cooked with water over medium low heat in a nonstick pot until it falls apart and has a creamy texture.

 The rice is ready when the grains have fallen apart and most of the water has been cooked off but there is some minimal sticky liquid mixed with rice.
 You should be able to drag a wooden spoon across the bottom of the pot and leave a clear track for a few seconds.
-This is when the milk is added 1 cup at a time to the cooked rice.
-After each cup of milk the mixture should be stirred and cooked until it comes to a low boil and thickens, then the next cup of milk is added.
+This is when the milk is added 2 cups at a time to the cooked rice.
+After each addition the mixture should be stirred and cooked until it comes to a low boil and thickens before adding more milk.
 Add the 7th cup of milk and the rosewater at the same time.
 Stir to combine and cook for another 10 minutes until it comes to a low boil.
 Ladle the Shir Berenj into serving bowls.

 Cool the Shir Berenj at room temperature for 10 minutes, until lukewarm, then cover the bowls loosely with a plastic wrap or a small plate to prevent too much condensation.
 Chill completely in the refrigerator for 2-3 hours before serving.
 When the bowls are covered like this, a very thin film forms on top of the Shir Berenj but it does not get dry and crusty.